Grand Canyon RV Parks

 The Grand Canyon is one of the most impressive landscapes in the world.
-Formed by the erosive powers of the Colorado River over millions of years, the Grand Canyon stretches for 277 miles through northwest Arizona.
+Formed by the erosive powers of the Colorado River over millions of years, the Grand Canyon stretches for 277 miles through northern Arizona.
 At some points, the canyon is a mile deep and 18 miles across.
 It is truly a wonder to behold.

 Last year, 6 million people traveled to Grand Canyon National Park to peer over the edge of the canyon and see the sparkling green waters of the Colorado River far below.
-Many visitors make a day trip from cities such as Phoenix, Arizona, or Las Vegas, Nevada, but some people—the lucky ones—set up camp and enjoy all the Grand Canyon has to offer.
+Many visitors make a day trip on their vehicles from cities such as Phoenix, Arizona, or Las Vegas, Nevada, but some people—the lucky ones—set up camp and enjoy all the Grand Canyon has to offer.

 About Grand Canyon National Park